snowcap/Emarsys/README.md

 Emarsys, PHP HTTP client for Emarsys webservice
 ================================================

-Emarsys is a PHP HTTP client created based on Emarsys web service documentation.
+Emarsys is a PHP HTTP client based on Emarsys web service documentation.

 This is a WIP and should not be used in production without further tests